PhillyJB/BritishBeachBreaks/README.md

 ## TESTING

-*Adding the JQuery toggle feature to the Beach Icons - this caused some difficulty as in orderto isolate each individual card and not have to repeat the JS code meant I had to create a variable and using the "this" keyword allowed for me to target relevant card text <p> element.
+*Problem - Adding the JQuery toggle feature to the Beach Icons - this caused some difficulty as in orderto isolate each individual card and not have to repeat the JS code meant I had to create a variable and using the "this" keyword allowed for me to target relevant card text <p> element.
+*Solution -

 *Problem - rendering the array of markers on the google maps *Solution -